 October 1, 2021 | NEWS | By Michael Braithwaite | Photo by Anil Jergens

-The building has been in the works since 2016, when Edward Robson ’54 donated $8 million to fund a new, regulation-sized hockey rink for the CC hockey team.
+The building has been in the works since 2016, when Edward Robson ’54 donated $8 million to fund a new, regulation-sized hockey rink for the CC hockey program to practice on.

-While CC already has an ice rink on their campus in the Honnen Ice Arena, it was 15 feet short of the NCAA competition standard and therefore not as useful for the team.
+While CC already has an ice rink on their campus in the Honnen Ice Arena, it is 15 feet short of the NCAA competition standard and therefore not as useful for the team.

-With Robson’s donation, a plan was concocted for a 300 to 400 seat practice facility that would cost around ten million dollars.
-However, that concept soon developed into a much larger and more sophisticated complex.
+With Robson’s donation, a plan was concocted for a 300 to 400-seat practice facility that would cost around $10 million.
+However, that plan soon evolved into a much larger and more sophisticated complex than initially drawn up.